mikheev-dev/github-searcher/README.md

 # Github Searcher

-The repository provides a lightw service to search the most popular public repositories on Github.
-The popularity of a repository is defined by stars count.
+The repository provides a ready-to-go service to search the most popular public repositories on Github.
+The rank of each repository is determined based on its current number of stars.

-Service handlers:
+The service is able to provide:

-1. Get a list of the most popular repositories.
+1. A list of the most popular repositories
-2. Get the top 10 popular repositories.
+2. The top 10 popular repositories.
-3. Get the top 50 popular repositories.
+3. The top 50 popular repositories.
-4. Get the top 100 popular repositories.
+4. The top 100 popular repositories.

-The service provides the ability to specify some search parameters:
+Following search parameters are available:
-1. `language` - return only repositories written in this language
+1. `created_from` - return only repositories created from a given date onwards
-2. `created from` - return only repositories, created after or on this date
+2. `language` - return only repositories written in a specific language

-## Decisions note
+## Decisions for scalability and performance
 ### Pagination
-The search result for popular repositories on Github could be huge.
-To optimize performance and scalability, pagination was added for searching.
-The page number could be specified using the page_id parameter.
-If it's not specified, only the first page with repositories will be returned.
-An empty list will be returned for a page id that exceeds the amount of pages.
+Pagination (page numbering) has been added to optimize search results, as well as to ensure scalability and increase performance.

+`page_id` is a parameter for specifying the page number.

+- If `page_id` is not specified, then only the first page will be returned
+- If `page_id` exceeds the number of all existing pages, then an empty list will be returned

 ### Caching
-The most popular repositories don't change often, so there is no need to get the page with repos from Github for every request.
-For performance, cache support was added.
-Memory cache is used in the current implementation.
+The list of the most popular repositories are quite constant.
+Therefore, there is no need to get the repositories page directly from Github every request.

+- Cache support has been added to speed up response times.
+But it can be disabled through the ENV settings (see below).

-Search arguments could be used as keys for caching, and the received page is saved to cache.
-By default, TTL is 60 seconds.
+- The current implementation is cache in memory.
+The search arguments are used as keys for caching, and the resulting page is stored in the cache.
+The TTL default is 60 seconds.

-But the cache could be disabled using ENV settings (see below).
-A protocol for caching client is defined so the client could be replaced.
+- The defined client caching protocol.
+A client may be replaced.

 ### Github API Client
-There is an official Github API client for Python, but it's synchronous.
-To achieve scalability, I prefer to use the asyncio power of Python.
+Maximum query optimization is required to ensure scalability.
+Therefore, it is necessary to use the **asyncio** power of Python.

-There are several async Github clients for Python, but their popularity isn't great.
+Problems:
+- The official Github API client for Python is synchronous, which doesn’t allow achieving the required performance
+- Several existing asynchronous Github clients aren’t popular.

+Proposed and implemented solution:
-So, I decided to prototype quickly my own async client only for searching in repositories.
+- My own async client prototype (tested) only for searching repositories.
-A protocol for the Github API client is defined so the client could be replaced.
+- The defined client API Github protocol.
+A client may be replaced.

+## Decisions for clarity and clean code
 ### Code structure
 The code structure (main folders) is presented below.
 ```commandline